-Douglas Stuart was interviewed by a male Swedish journalist; the audience was almost totally made of up of women over fifty, a few with walkers, and they knew Shuggie, and they loved him.
-When the journalist asked who had read the book – a question that astounded me, since why else would you go to reading? – almost every hand went up, and the ones that didn’t were probably in the process of finishing the book.
+Douglas Stuart was interviewed by a male Swedish journalist; the audience was almost totally made of up of women over fifty, a few with mobility walkers, and they knew Shuggie, and they loved him.
+When the journalist asked who had read the book – a question that astounded me, since why else would you go to reading? – almost every hand went up, and the ones that didn’t raise their hands might have been the ones who had the book in front of them, open and reading, before the event started.
 When Douglas Stuart was introduced, I started crying, the way I normally do at weddings.
 When he started speaking, I realised this was the first Scottish voice I had heard since the beginning of the pandemic that was not being mediated by a screen.

 At one point, the journalist commented on the “worn-out, middle-aged women” that Big Shug, Shuggie’s father, chases after, clearly not comprehending Shug’s desire or need.
 Douglas Stuart, otherwise modest, gentle, very funny, and fiercely intelligent, responded immediately by defending the “worn-out, middle-aged women”.
 I don’t know if the journalist noticed the fire in Douglas Stuart at that point, but I did, and I hope the largely Swedish-speaking audience did too.

 I was there with my husband, who like me, read the book in one fell swoop and was utterly drawn into the world created by Douglas Stuart.
 In fact, when reading how Eugene, the new boyfriend of Shuggie’s mother Agnes, gets her to drink again, my husband was so enraged, he threw the book down and came rushing to me, bristling with anger:

 “How could Eugene do that?
 How could he be so bloody stupid!?”